Ferny Hills

 Ferny Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 17 projects potentially impacting this region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 17 projects likely impacting the area.
 Notable projects are Hills Quarter Everton Hills, Arana Hills Plaza Ambience Upgrade, Everton Rise, and Everton Hills Central.
-The following list details projects likely most relevant.
+The following details those deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.